See the previous chapter…

 It is believed that the Earth's magnetic field is produced by electrical currents that originate in the hot, liquid, outer core of the rotating Earth.
 The flow of electric currents in this core is continually changing, so the magnetic field produced by those currents also changes.
 This means that at the surface of the earth, both the strength and direction of the magnetic field will vary over the years.
 This gradual change is called the secular variation of the magnetic field.
 Therefore, the encountered magnetic variation not only changes with location, but also varies over time.

-Another example: let's say the compass rose on the nautical chart gives a variation of 2° 50' E in 2019, with a correction of 0° 04' E per year.
-In 2021 this variation is estimated to be 2° 58', nearly 3° East; if we sail 90° on the chart, the steering compass would read 87°.
+Another example: let's say the compass rose on the nautical chart gives a variation of 2° 50' E in 2022, with a correction of 0° 04' E per year.
+In 2024 this variation is estimated to be 2° 58', nearly 3° east; if we sail 90° on the chart, the steering compass would read 87°.

 A paper or digitized nautical chart can feature multiple compass roses: use the nearest one to obtain the magnetic variation.